Management5Exceptions/ProjectManagement/README.md

     }
 ```

-4. For hiding the banner at the run time:
+4. To hide the banner.

 ```swift
    bannerView.hideBanner()
 ```

-# Step 4: Add Interstitial to the application
+### Add Interstitial Ads

 1. Make your `ViewController` of type `InterstitialViewController`.
 ```swift
    class ViewController: InterstitialViewController
 ```

-2. Implement callback listeners for Interstitial.
+2. Implement callbacks for Interstitial.
 ```swift
 func onNoInterstitial(){
     	//Callback for when there is no Ad to show.